pbinkley/rcb-manual/sections/04-the-typescript-book-or-memorandum-typescript.md

-For straight typing in full size they suggest the conclusion which must already have come to the minds of many readers---that the standard typewriter page 8 1/2" wide must be used with wide margins if the script is {% include columnbreak.html canvas=94 col=2 %}
+For straight typing in full size they suggest the conclusion which must already have come to the minds of many readers---that the standard typewriter page 8 1/2" wide must be used with wide margins if the script is&nbsp;{%- include columnbreak.html canvas=94 col=2 -%}&nbsp;
 to be legible.
 Since under some conditions wide margins are wasteful, there results a certain disharmony between the interests of